ANIMAL

 Clades, Cladograms and Phenograms

-Unit 2: Biostatistics
+Unit 2:

-Classification of Statistical data
+Collection and Classification of Statistical Data

-Types of presentation of Statistical data
+Types of Presentation of Statistical Data

-Measures of Central tendency -
+Measures of Central Tendency -

 Measures of Dispersion – Range